These suggestions have been developed from advice gleaned from travelers experienced in visiting Greece at this time of year.

 You should be aware that there are some cultural differences in understanding what constitutes “comfortable and casual.”
 Many Americans do not think twice about putting on ill-fitting sweats and a rumpled T-shirt as they head out to, say, the discount store.
 We will rarely see such dress in Greece, even on a hot day.
 Keep this in mind: “comfortable and casual” in other parts of the world is not synonymous with “sloppy and slapdash.”

-Suggestions of what to bring: generally, three to five sets of daily clothes, one set of nicer clothes.
+Suggestions of what to bring: generally, four to five sets of daily clothes, one set of nicer clothes.
 You should select clothes that can be washed and dried in a bathroom sink, without undue wrinkling.
 If in doubt about something, try washing it this way at home prior to departure.
 Do not count on having access to an iron there, although if people wish, resources can be pooled and an iron purchased.
 Ditto for items like a hair dryer, although the dry heat lessens the need for such things.

 - 4-5 sets of underwear (depending on how often you do washing)